hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/bhakti-yoga/110_qualifications_of_the_aspirant_and_teacher.md

 origin, on the man who used it first, and on what that man was accustomed to eat, and how long he slept, and so on.

-Bhagavân Ramakrishna used to tell a story of some men who went into a mango orchard and busied themselves in counting the leaves, the twigs, and the branches, examining their colour, comparing their size, and noting down everything most carefully, and then got up a learned
+Bhagavān Ramakrishna used to tell a story of some men who went into a mango orchard and busied themselves in counting the leaves, the twigs, and the branches, examining their colour, comparing their size, and noting down everything most carefully, and then got up a learned